Edith Evans Asbury: Awards and recognition

 The Women's Press Club of New York City gave Asbury its Newspaper Award of Merit for "outstanding achievement in the field of journalism of benefit to the City of New York in 1964".
 Asbury was recognized in 1967 with the Page One Award from the Newspaper Guild of New York for a series about a family's successful battle to adopt a blind foster child.

 Asbury was also one of the first women allowed to join the Inner Circle Show in 1973.

+Death and legacy

 Her health had deteriorated for two years, and she died at her home in Greenwich Village in Manhattan at age 98, on October 30, 2008.
 A specific cause of death was not disclosed.
 Asbury's papers and correspondence are available at the La Guardia and Wagner Archives.